 Precision Health is all about being predictive, intelligent, and evidence-based.
 It is not about creating new drugs or medical solutions for each and every individual patient, but it looks at an evidence-based approach to cohorts of the patient populations with similar health challenges and disease profiles.

-Last year’s report from the Canadian Cancer Society (CCS), in collaboration with Statistics Canada and the Public Health Agency of Canada, has found that the chances of successful treatment and survival for lung cancer are dramatically increased when it is found and detected early.
+A 2020 report from the Canadian Cancer Society (CCS), in collaboration with Statistics Canada and the Public Health Agency of Canada found that the chances of successful treatment and survival for lung cancer are dramatically increased when it is found and detected early.

 Digital transformation or Artificial Intelligence alone cannot be the game changer if you do not incorporate human intelligence and scientific evidence with it.
 While new diseases are on the rise, with its vast network of the workforce and academic institutes, Canada can reshape and innovate its digital health strategy.